rjpcasalino/blog_bt/src/posts/2023-12-11-LaTeX_Adventures_with_nix.md

             });
     }

-Running `nix build` will produce a dir called `result` with your document in it.
+Running `nix build` will produce a dir called `result` with your document in it (lamport.pdf in this case).
 Or you are free to run `nix develop` and have (hoepfully) everything you'd need to run the commands manually. `-pvc` flag means generate a continuous preview which `Latexmk` will try to open with `acroread` which has been removed from nixpkgs.
 You can probably hack `latexmk` to open another program instead but maybe another time?